 G. Districts will work directly with law enforcement agencies to ensure proper enforcement coverage in designated work zones.

-H. Enforcement activity billing will be sent to the Highway Safety section for review and approval.
+H. Enforcement activity billing will be sent to the district for review and approval.
+Once approved, the district will submit the invoice to the Highway Safety section for payment.
 All activity will be tracked and a detailed report of expenditures and enforcement activity will be provided to appropriate personnel.

 616.16.2 Guidelines for the Selection of Law Enforcement Services